 22. Read A Financial Book

 I enjoy reading books.
-Reading books is a way to get into the brain of some of the most bright minds for a couple of bucks.
+Reading books is a way to get into the brains of some of the brightest minds for a couple of bucks.
 My favorite books include:

 - Rich Dad Poor Dad

 - The Alchemist

 - Work Optional – Retire Early the Non-Penny-Pinching Way

 Contributing to your retirement funds early on is crucial for your retirement.
 The more money you put in now, the more that money will be worth later.
 Because of compounding returns, your money will earn you money over time.

 If you contribute a maximum of $19,500 to your 401(k), you will have $282,904 after ten years.
 Of that money, $87,904 comes from the compounding effect, so your money is earning money.

 If you contribute $19,500 and expand the horizon to 20 years, you will have $851,444.
 Of that money, $461,444 comes from your money-earning money.
 That’s more than half!